 New Directors participate in an induction process to familiarise themselves with the business of the Company and the senior management team of the Manager.
-Directors are encouraged to attend relevant conferences and seminars.
+The program includes briefings on the Company's strategy, organisational structure, corporate governance practices and risk management framework.